esolutionsone/REST-API-Explorer-Example/README.md

 &ensp;
 2) Clone this repository `git clone https://github.com/esolutionsone/REST-API-Explorer-Example.git` (to the folder you want to work out of locally)

 >**NOTE:** Double check you are in the correct folder before moving on to the next step.
 "REST-API-Explorer-Example" should be the folder you are in.
-You can chack by looking at your terminal command line to verify.
+You can check by looking at your terminal command line to verify.

 3) Run `npm install` in your terminal